Jeremiahk2/2D-Game-Engine/Hw3 readme.txt

 Add the path to your copy of the "hw3Common" folder that you extracted.
 You may need to delete the path that was already there (Users/Jerry...) first

+Step Six
+Build both projects.
+Simply right click on them and click build.

+Step Seven
+Run server, then client.
+To do this quickly, go to Project -> Configure startup projects -> current selection.
+Then, simply click on the server (It will turn bold white) then click the run arrow.
+Then repeat with the client n times.

 EXTRA NOTES PLEASE READ BEFORE TESTING
 1. Resizing bug has been fixed!
 You can move the window or resize it without falling through the platforms.